What to do if You hit a Deer

 If you have followed all of the above advice, but a collision with a deer is imminent, then it is not advisable to attempt to swerve.
 A deer’s path is unpredictable, so swerving is no guarantee of missing the deer.
 Swerving may also put you in the path of oncoming traffic, or cause you to lose control of the vehicle.

-If you realize you are going to hit a deer, you should take the following three steps (if possible):
+If you realize a deer hit is inevitable, you should take the following three steps (if possible):

 The biggest danger to a driver is the deer coming through the windscreen onto the driver.
 The DMV state that an exception to their advice is in the case of collision with a moose.
 Given a moose’s size and build, they can be exceptionally dangerous to collide with, and they recommend that swerving is always a better option.